vinaycalastry/ZapposRestAPI/README.md

 2. Run **git clone https://github.com/vinaycalastry/ZapposRestAPI.git** to get the code from GitHub.
 3. Run the MySQLDB.sql script file provided for the tables to be created.
 4. Edit the **.env** file provided with correct values for MySQL DB and Redis
-5. Navigate to the restaurantapi folder(where package.json is located) and run **npm install** in console.
-This step is to install dependencies required for the RestAPI to work.
+5. Navigate to the ZapposRestAPI folder(where package.json is located) and run **npm install**.
+This will install all the require dependencies for Node.js
 6. Run **npm test** to run the unit-test cases.
 7. Run **npm start** inorder to start the webserver.